ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-iks.md

 - **Pod** - Synonymous with a Linux network namespace.
 The unit of scheduling in Kubernetes is a pod that is a tightly coupled set of one or more containers that are always colocated (scheduled onto a node as a unit).
 A pod can't be spread over more than one worker node.
 - **Network** - A uniquely addressable group of entities that can communicate with one another.
 These entities might be an individual container, a machine, or some other network device such as a router.

 For the CNI to add a container to a network, the container runtime must first create a new network namespace for the container and then start one or more of the defined plug-ins.
 The network configuration is in JSON format and includes mandatory fields such as name, type, and plug-in type–specific fields.
-A CNI plug-in is expected to assign an IP address to the interface and set up network routes relevant for it.
-IKS uses Calico as the network plug-in for CNI.
+A CNI plug-in is expected to assign an IP address to the interface and set up network routes relevant for it. {{site.data.keyword.containerlong_notm}} uses Calico as the network plug-in for CNI.
 Calico assigns each workload an IP address.
-In IKS, Calico uses IP-in-IP tunneling so that the container network IP addresses are hidden from the {{site.data.keyword.cloud_notm}} Network.
+In {{site.data.keyword.containerlong_notm}}, Calico uses IP-in-IP tunneling so that the container network IP addresses are hidden from the {{site.data.keyword.cloud_notm}} Network.

-From a network traffic perspective, we differentiate between four types in IKS, as shown in the following diagram.
+From a network traffic perspective, we differentiate between four types in {{site.data.keyword.containerlong_notm}}, as shown in the following diagram.

 Figure 1.
 Container network traffic types
 ![Container network traffic types](vcsnsxt-traffictypes.svg)